Tobias Thomas

-Tobias Thomas (born April 1975 in Duisburg) is a German economist.
-He is professor of economics at the Graz Schumpeter Centre at University of Graz, Vice Chair of the Austrian Council of Economic Advisors (Productivity Board), and former Director General of the Austrian Federal Statistical Office (Statistics Austria).
+Tobias Thomas (born April 1975 in Duisburg) is a German economist with a focus on economic policy, competitiveness, and structural reforms.
+He is Professor of Economics at the Graz Schumpeter Centre at the University of Graz and Vice Chair of the Austrian Productivity Board, Austria's Council of Economic Advisors on productivity and competitiveness, and Member of the Austrian Competition Commission.
+From 2020 to 2025 he served as Director General of the Austrian Federal Statistical Office (Statistics Austria).

-Professional and academic career
+Academic and professional career

 Thomas studied economics at the Friedrich Wilhelm University of Bonn and Technische Universität Berlin before earning his doctorate summa cum laude at Helmut-Schmidt-University Hamburg, where he later also gained his habilitation.
 Thomas was a visiting scholar at, among others, Columbia University at the invitation of Nobel Laureate in Economics Joseph E. Stiglitz and Anya Schiffrin and at the Max-Planck Institute for Tax Law and Public Finance in Munich at the invitation of Kai A. Konrad.

 After working as Director of Economic Policy and Director European Economic Policy at the German Chamber of Industry and Commerce (DIHK) in Berlin and Brussels (2008-2013), Thomas was Research Director of an international company for media analysis and strategic communication consultancy based in Zurich with regional offices in Hanoi, New York and Pretoria from 2013-2016.
 From 2017 to June 2020, Thomas was director of the economic research institute EcoAustria, which focuses in particular on the ex-ante and ex-post evaluation of economic and social policy measures on the basis of simulation models and econometric analyses.
-During this term, contract research for federal ministries, state government offices and the European Commission was significantly expanded.
+During his term, the institute expanded its contract research for federal ministries, state government offices and the European Commission.

-From 2020 to 2025, Thomas was Director General of the Austrian Federal Statistical Office (Statistics Austria) with 850 employees and a budget of EUR 100 million (2025).
-During his term of office, the research data infrastructure Austrian Micro Data Centre (AMDC) was established and the Austrian SocioEconomic Panel (ASEP) was set up.
-In addition, Statistics Austria achieved substantially improved results in the 2022 Peer Review of the European Statistical System (ESS), in which the number of recommendations was almost halved compared to 2014.
+From 2020 to 2025, Thomas served as Director General of the Austrian Federal Statistical Office (Statistics Austria), employing around 850 staff and with a budget of EUR 100 million (2025).
+During his term of office, the research data infrastructure Austrian Micro Data Centre (AMDC) was established and the Austrian SocioEconomic Panel (ASEP) was introduced.
+In the 2022 Peer Review of the European Statistical System (ESS) the number of recommendations was almost halved compared to 2014.
 In addition, the Economic and Social Council of the United Nations (ECOSOC) decided in 2025 that Austria would become a full member of the world's highest statistical body, the United Nations Statistical Commission (UNSC) in New York, from 2026 for the first time since 1983.

 In academia, Thomas was first a lecturer and then a professor of economics at Heinrich Heine University Düsseldorf from 2012-2014.
 Since 2024 he has been a university professor of economics at the Graz Schumpeter Centre (GSC) at the University of Graz.